Bike miles this year: 874

 I find myself in Foster City once again at EFI headquarters.
 I’ve been moved to another team again so I’m here familiarizing myself with the tool set and meeting the other team members.
 I’ll be here until Friday night.

 Working from home has been better than I expected.
 Even though I’ve been very busy, I get to choose the times when I work and the times that I don’t.
 That means when I feel like doing a couple of hours in the evening, it’s no big deal.
 Or if I have to run some errand in the afternoon.
 So far I feel like I’ve been pretty productive and my new office feels like a cockpit controlling my working world and it has to do with the decoration I put on it, including windows with motorized blinds so I can control it from everywhere I’m with my phone.
 I’m sure I’ll write more on this later.
+I bought Hunter Douglas honeycomb shades and saved a ton of money on my electric bill right away.

 Continue reading “Peeping from behind every window pane”